j-miet/BTD6bot/README.md

     [ultrawide resolutions or those with greater than 16:9 aspect ratio](#ultrawide-resolutions).

 - **Game version**:
     Current major game patch version.
-If version is 48, 48.1, 48.2 etc. just use 48.
+For example, if version is 48, 48.1, 48.2 etc. just use 48.
 This value is used to update plan info for any plan and verify it works on current version.

 - **Retries**:
     How many times the bot will retry current plan before moving on to next one.
 However, if bot finishes before